whatisor/three-gpu-ecosystem-tests/README.md

 > ⚠️ [HMR] Invalid message: {"action":"appIsrManifest","data":{}}
 > ⚠️ .render() called before the backend is initialized.
 Try using .renderAsync() instead.

+### Next.js 15, App Router, R3F v9, React 19 RC

+Use the same `xr` fix as above.

+Dev: ✅ ⚠️ | Prod: ✅ ⚠️

+> ⚠️ .render() called before the backend is initialized.
+Try using .renderAsync() instead.

 ## Drei Compatibility

 The following Drei components have been tested with R3F + WebGPU: